temporalio/edu-ai-workshop-mcp/exercises/02_MCP_Temporal_HITL/README.md

 9. Save your Workflow file.

 ## Part D: Setting Up Your MCP Tools
-10. In `mcp_servers/invoice.py` please add a tool in to invoke the `ConvertCurrencyWorkflow`.
+10. In `mcp_servers/invoice.py` (at root of directory) please add a tool in to invoke the `ConvertCurrencyWorkflow`.
 We will provide it here:

 ```python
 @mcp.tool